switchlove/moneybot/README.md

 n is greatly appreciated**.
 Donations can be sent to the BTC address shown below (**`172f3hQmGpJrwTBj3wLX56aUFobpvMfpDJ`**).
 ![172f3hQmGpJrwTBj3wLX56aUFobpvMfpDJ](http://i.imgur.com/rbWqbqN.png)

+### MoneyFalcon
+The MoneyFalcon script has the commands described below available in chat.

+* `FALCON status` - your FALCON bot will print out if it is successfully online with this command
+* `FALCON summary` - get a summary of the statistics since FALCON started (incubating)
+* `FALCON mimic random <amount>` - mimic a random player for an amount, i.e. `FALCON mimic random 500` would mimic a random player for 500 bits bet
+* `FALCON mimic <username> <bet>` - mimic a specific user if they are playing otherwise a random user for a given bet

 ### License & Copyright

 ```